Foundations of Psychology

 - Explain the main concepts of the major methods of treatment for psychological disorders.

-- Explain the components of social perceptions.
+- Relate the components of social perceptions to human behavior.

 - Explain the effects of group influences on performance and decision making.